AaronFengZY/AaronFengZY.github.io/_pages/about.md

 ## About Me

-My name is **ZhiYuan (Aaron) Feng**, and I am a Ph.D. candidate in Computer Science at Tsinghua University, where I am advised by Professor [Baining Guo](https://www.microsoft.com/en-us/research/people/bainguo/).
-I received my Bachelor's degree in Computer Science from the Qian Xuesen Honors College at Xi'an Jiaotong University.
-My current research interests include robotics and multimodal models.
+ZhiYuan (Aaron) Feng is a Ph.D. candidate in Computer Science at the Institute for Advanced Study, Tsinghua University, where he is advised by Professor Baining Guo.
+He received his Bachelor's degree in Computer Science from the Qian Xuesen Honors College, Xi'an Jiaotong University.

+His research interests lie at the intersection of robotics and multimodal intelligence, with a focus on embodied AI, spatial reasoning, and vision-language models for robotic understanding.

-Outside of research, I enjoy staying active through swimming, fitness, and tennis.
-I also have a passion for photography.
-In the future, I look forward to learning how to ski and hope to travel to Japan and Hawaii.
+Outside of research, he enjoys swimming, fitness, and tennis, and has a strong passion for photography.
+In the future, he hopes to learn skiing and travel to Japan and Hawaii.

 ---